ELIZABETH COX, Interdisciplinary Studies Advisor

 295 Introduction to Research (1).
 The work must involve at least four hours per week of mentored research in a campus research laboratory.
 Does not count as a course in the major.
 Pass/Fail only.

 301 American Colleges and Universities: Junior Transfer Seminar (3).
-This course will examine American colleges and universities from a variety of perspectives, ranging from the individual student’s experience to the role of higher education in larger social systems.
-The course will survey diverse institutions in American higher education.
-Students will compare the unique needs of these institutions as well as the populations they serve.
+This course will examine American colleges and universities from a variety of perspectives, ranging from the individual student's experience to the role of higher education in larger social systems.
+The course will survey diverse institutions in American higher eduction.
+Students will compare the unique needs of those institutions as well as the populations they serve.

 691H Senior Honors Thesis (3).
 Permission of the instructor.
 Required of all senior honors candidates.